Aman1440/100-days-of-code/log.md

 ### Day 17: July 13 2020
             Practised: Labels, figure, for function in label
             Development: to get the input option from the user we need to add few functions.

+### Day 18: July 14 2020
+            Practised: changed color contrast with hsl and made the page more visible.

+### Day 19: July 15 2020
+            Practised: used accesskeys, Tabindex
+            Development: Completed applied accessibilty